whaakman/azure-docs.nl-nl/articles/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2.md

           "purchaser": { // Tenant that purchased the SaaS subscription.
 These could be different for reseller scenario "tenantId": "<guid>"
           },
+            "term": {
+                "startDate": "2019-05-31",
+                "endDate": "2019-06-29",
+                "termUnit": "P1M"
+          },
           "allowedCustomerOperations": [
               "Read" // Possible Values: Read, Update, Delete.
           ], // Indicates operations allowed on the SaaS subscription.
 For CSP-initiated purchases, this will always be Read.
           "sessionMode": "None", // Possible Values: None, DryRun (Dry Run indicates all transactions run as Test-Mode in the commerce stack)
+          "isFreeTrial": "true", // true – the customer subscription is currently in free trial, false – the customer subscription is not currently in free trial.
           "saasSubscriptionStatus": "Subscribed" // Indicates the status of the operation: [NotStarted, PendingFulfillmentStart, Subscribed, Suspended, Unsubscribed]
       }
   ],